Xenador77/luxxy-aws-gcp-training/README.md

 On the left panel under Primary Instance, click Connections

-Go to Network tab then Instance IP assignment and enable Private IP
+Go to Network tab, then Instance IP assignment and enable Private IP

 Under Associated Network select default then Set Up Connection

-Enable Service Network API and set to auto allocate IP range then click Continue
+Enable Service Network API and set to auto allocate IP range, then click Continue

-Aftwards, on Connections -> Autorized Networks -> Add Network set the following information:
+Afterwards, on Connections -> Authorized Networks -> Add Network, set the following information:
 ```
 Name: Public Access - Test
 Network: 0.0.0.0/0
 ```
-Do not set public access to PRODUCTION database, this is just a test case it will not be a problem since in the end we will delete every resource created
+Do not set public access to a PRODUCTION database, this is just a test case so it will not be a problem since in the end we will delete every resource created

 ## Part 2
-Configure our application to use a MultiCloud environment leveraging Docker and Kubernets
+Configure our application to use a MultiCloud environment leveraging Docker and Kubernetes

 ### Amazon Web Services (AWS)

 #### IAM

-Create User called uxxy-covid-testing-system-pt-app1 and associate it to S3 user group
+Create a User named uxxy-covid-testing-system-en-app1 and associate it to the S3 user group

-On Security credentials tab, create Access Keys and download it as a .CSV file
+On the Security credentials tab, create Access Keys and download it as a .CSV file

 ### Google Cloud Platform (GCP)
 Open Cloud SQL Service and open the previously created instance

-Create new user called app and set password to welcome123456
+Create a new user named app and set the password to welcome123456

 Connect to Google Cloud Shell

-Download project files programatically using
+Download project files programmatically using
 ```
 cd ~
-mkdir mission2_pt
+mkdir mission2_en
-cd mission2_pt
+cd mission2_en
 wget https://tcb-public-events.s3.amazonaws.com/icp/mission2.zip
 unzip mission2.zip
 ```

-Connect to MySql, check the instance public ip address and adjust the following code
+Connect to MySql, check the instance public IP address and adjust the following code
 ```
 mysql --host=<public_ip_cloudsql> --port=3306 -u app -p
 ```